gravityforms/gravityformscli/readme.txt

 1. Go to the Plugin management page of WordPress admin section and enable the 'Gravity Forms CLI' plugin

 == ChangeLog ==
+= 1.9 =
+- Updated the plugin to support installing packages through Packagist.

+= 1.8 =
+- Fixed a bug where the verify checksums command fails even when it should succeed.

 = 1.7 =
 - Fixed a bug that sometimes causes the form ID to be stored as a string.